-The tool offers a series of questions based on FDA and EMA regulations and guidances, and provides suggestions on potential workarounds for areas that may fall short of regulatory expectations.
+The tool offers a series of questions based on FDA, EMA and PMDA regulations and guidances.
 A site can quickly identify if its system and/or processes are compliant with research regulations or if additional processes need to be put into place.

 Using this assessment tool will enable sites to quickly provide the information needed by sponsors on GCP compliance of systems holding source data and will enable sponsors to evaluate and manage risk.
 Regulators and sponsors should feel confident in the quality of eSource coming from assessed sites.
-The eCF is currently in the process of designing an update to the tool that will include a more sophisticated interface and an interaction online questionaire.
+The eCF is currently in the process of designing an update to the tool that will include a more sophisticated interface and an interactive online questionaire.
 The eSRA tool can be accessed via the eSRA tab on this eClinical Forum website. eSRA is updated annually, during the first quarter.

 |RISK-BASED APPROACHES: Best practices for ensuring clinical data quality|